PauloYo/PauloYo/README.md

 - 📫 How to reach me:
   - Email: paulosousasancheslopes@gmail.com
 - 🎭 My hobbies: gaming, music, geek, volleyball, rubik's cube, chess, drawings and hamburgers!
-- ⚡ Fun fact: Well, besides what I've shown on my "learning tree", these were only my *main* abillities.
-I'm so curious about the technology field, so anything that appears on my sight I'm willing to learn and get better at it!
+- ⚡ Fun fact: Well, besides what I've shown on my "learning tree," these were only my main abilities.
+I'm very curious about the technology field, so anything that shows up on my radar, I'm willing to learn and improve at!